Merlis Belsher Place: History

+In 2023, the arena hosted an event on the Grand Slam of Curling, for the first time, the 2023 Masters.
+In 2025, the arena hosted the Canadian Open.

+Merlis Belsher Place hosted the 2024 U Sports Women's Hockey Championship.

 Facilities

 Merlis Belsher Place was designed to replace several aging facilities at the University of Saskatchewan.
-As part of an agreement with the City of Saskatoon, Merlis Belsher Place features two NHL-sized ice surfaces which can be utilized year round and will provide an added 1,500 hours of icetime for minor hockey in the City.
-The facility also features two NBA-sized basketball courts which will be used as practice space for the University's basketball teams, as well as team rooms for the University's soccer teams and numerous change rooms that are meant to be used by community groups.
+As part of an agreement with the City of Saskatoon, the arena features two NHL-sized ice surfaces which can be utilized year-round and provide an added 1,500 hours of ice time for minor hockey in the city.
+The facility also features two NBA-sized basketball courts, which are used as practice space for the University's basketball teams, as well as team rooms for the University's soccer teams and change rooms that are open for use by community groups.
 The basketball courts are named in honour of Ron and Jane Graham, who contributed $4 million to ensure their inclusion in the new arena.
+The university also provided input into the facility's design to ensure it was optimized for convocation ceremonies.